EdwinWenink/archive_fever/content/posts/34-friendship_montaigne.md

 Montaigne's autobiography is thus simultaneously a biography of his dead friends, and in particular of his dead friend (in the singular), Etienne de la Boétie.
 In his article *Grotesque Identities* Brad Epps considers the grotesque as a method of self-portraiture.
-The strangeness and even the monstrosity (a term that Montaigne himself uses in essay 28 with emphasis) of the grotesque thus becomes more insightfull:
+The strangeness and even the monstrosity (a term that Montaigne himself uses in essay 28 with emphasis) of the grotesque thus becomes more insightful:

-> 'For if the grotesque is strange, even monstrous, it is in part because it styles the self as twisted round and shot through with otherness.'
+> For if the grotesque is strange, even monstrous, it is in part because it styles the self as twisted round and shot through with otherness.
 (Epps 1995, 41).

 This fascinates me because the blending in of the other in the self - an otherness so radical that it becomes a monstrosity - is a crucial element of how Montaigne describes the true friendship:

-> 'In the friendship I speak of, our souls mingle and blend with each other so completely that they efface the seam that joined them, and cannot find it again.
-If you press me to tell why I loved him, I feel that this cannot be expressed, except by answering: Because it was he, because it was I.' (Montaigne 2010, 192).
+> In the friendship I speak of, our souls mingle and blend with each other so completely that they efface the seam that joined them, and cannot find it again.
+If you press me to tell why I loved him, I feel that this cannot be expressed, except by answering: Because it was he, because it was I. (Montaigne 2010, 192).

 So according to Montaigne, he and La Boétie where such good friends that one could no longer discern a rigid difference between 'I' and 'you', between 'you' and 'I'.
-This is radically different than the reciprocity that is central to the Greek-Roman thinking on friendship, in which the otherness of the friend is from the onset considered to be a mirror of the self, that stands on equal footing, and in which the otherness of the friend is thus immediately assimilated in the economy of the self.
+This is different than the reciprocity that is central to the Greek-Roman thinking on friendship, in which the otherness of the friend is from the onset considered to be a mirror of the self, on equal footing, and in which the otherness of the friend is thus immediately assimilated in the economy of the self.
-The equality and reciprocity of the Greek-Roman model of friendship is replaced by Montaigne by the 'heteronomy, transcendence and infinity' (Berns 2013, 220, my translation) that is so typical of the Christian idea of friendship[^4].
+The equality and reciprocity of the Greek-Roman model of friendship are replaced by Montaigne by the 'heteronomy, transcendence and infinity' (Berns 2013, 220, my translation) that is so typical of the Christian idea of friendship[^4].
 That transcendence and infinity are illustrated clearly when Montaigne says about his friend:

-> 'he surpassed me infinitely in every other ability and virtue, so he did in the duty of friendship.'
+> he surpassed me infinitely in every other ability and virtue, so he did in the duty of friendship.
 (Montaigne 2010, 198).

-By speaking of this infinite transcendence Montaignes praises his friend quite literally into heaven; almost as if the friend here replaces the position of God.
+By speaking of this infinite transcendence Montaigne's praises his friend quite literally into heaven; almost as if the friend here replaces the position of God.
-What thus takes shape is some sort of negative theology through which Montaigne strictly distinguishes his friendship with La Boétie from 'normal' friendships, family ties, seksual relations with women (and from the 'Greek love').
+What thus takes shape is some sort of negative theology through which Montaigne strictly distinguishes his friendship with La Boétie from 'normal' friendships, family ties, sexual relations with women (and from the 'Greek love').
 What is left after the negation of these expressions is beyond words.
 The only utterance that is left for Montaigne to express this friendship is "Because it was he, because it was I."
 In this mystical experience - I think you can call it that - he can find no reason for the friendship outside of the singularity of the other.